agbrs/agb/book/src/pong/04_controls.md

 # Exercise

-Make it so the ball moves twice as fast if you're pressing the `A` button while moving it arond.
+Make it so the ball moves twice as fast if you're pressing the `A` button while moving it around.